gokullan/documents/js_notes.markdown

 -   `stringName.includes(substring, start_idx)` - search for a substring (case-sensitive)
 -   `stringName.indexOf()` -   returns the first occurence of specified substring; -1 if not found
 -   `replace`
+-   `stringName.trim()` - removes whitespace from both ends of the string

 ## Array
 -   array.findIndex(function(element) { /\* \... \*/ }) OR